Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Brunswick West has 78 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 9 different routes, collectively facilitating 3,700 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 119 meters from the nearest stop.
-As a predominantly residential area, most commutes are outward-bound.
-Car remains the primary mode of transport at 65%, with cycling at 7% and train at 6%.
-Vehicle ownership averages 0.7 per dwelling, below the regional average.
+Brunswick West has 78 active public transport stops, offering a mix of light rail and bus services.
+These are served by 9 different routes, collectively facilitating 3,700 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically residing 119 meters from the nearest stop.
+Predominantly residential, most commuters travel outward.
+Cars remain the primary mode at 65%, with cycling at 7% and train use at 6%.
+Average vehicle ownership per dwelling is 0.7, below the regional average.

-According to the 2021 Census, 42.7% of residents work from home, a figure that may reflect COVID-19 conditions.
-Service frequency averages 528 trips per day across all routes, equating to approximately 47 weekly trips per stop.
+In 2021 Census data, 42.7% of residents worked from home, potentially reflecting COVID-19 conditions.
+Service frequency averages 528 trips daily across all routes, equating to around 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport